sdjaeb/music-recommendation-service/DEMO_CHECKLIST.md

 ## Part 4: Next Steps (Roadmap Preview)

 -   [ ] **Phase 2: Silver Layer & Hybrid Recommendations.** "Our next step is to build on this bronze data.
-We'll create cleaned, aggregated 'Silver' tables for things like weekly trending tracks and song similarity.
+We'll create cleaned, aggregated 'Silver' tables—like weekly trending tracks and song similarity—which are enriched and ready for business analysis.
 These tables will directly feed a much more sophisticated recommendation model in our .NET service."
 -   [ ] **Phase 3: Analytics & Maturity.** "Finally, we'll add a Jupyter notebook for ad-hoc data science and build out analytical dashboards in Grafana to monitor business KPIs, not just system health."